AGRIVOLTAIC INFRASTRUCTURE

 150+ mph Structural Rating

-Hurricane-grade foundation and dynamic load-shedding tested against 50-year Atlantic wind data
+Hurricane-grade foundation and dynamic load-shedding designed against 50-year Atlantic wind data

 URGENCY & TIMING